SHIT FOR BRAINS

 I like the alliteration, ‘made most miserable,’ if not the thought.
 Back to being sorry for myself.
 Shit for brains.

 I have to get Will introduced to his lover’s inner circle.
 That’s how he ends up composing verses to sing for Princesses Mary and Elizabeth.
-Each princess entertains King Henry VIII by sponsoring Will to perform his verses at court, ostensibly to the ladies but actually to the King who has a powerful crush on Will.
-Neither princess knows they are both employing Will to forward their cause to become the next monarch.
+Each princess entertains King Henry VIII by sponsoring Will to perform his verses at court, ostensibly to the ladies but actually to the King Henry, who has a powerful crush on Will.
+Neither princess knows the other is employing Will to forward their cause to become the next monarch.
 Nor, do they realize that the success of these verses will only promote Will to the King’s favor .

 In #31, it all boils over and lust conquers fear: